clojure-emacs/cider/doc/troubleshooting.md

 This is a warning displayed on the REPL buffer when it starts, and usually looks like this:

-> **WARNING:** CIDER 0.18.0 requires cider-nrepl x.y.z+, but you're currently using cider-nrepl a.b.c.
-Things will break!
+> **WARNING:** CIDER 0.18.0 requires cider-nrepl x.y.z, but you're currently using cider-nrepl a.b.c.
+Some functionality may not work properly!

 where `a.b.c` might be an actual version, like `0.17.0`, or it might be `not installed` or `nil`.
 The solution to this depends on what you see and on what you're doing.